-Being a native of Benderloch, Argyll, Scotland, Donald’s roots are firmly steeped in the West of Scotland Highland Bagpipe and Gaelic tradition – but his repertoire extends well beyond this to embrace the idioms of Ireland, the Shetland Isles, Cape Breton / Nova Scotia and mainstream Scotland.
+Being a native of Benderloch, Argyll, Scotland, Donald’s roots are firmly steeped in the West of Scotland Highland Bagpipe and Gaelic tradition but his repertoire extends well beyond to embrace the idioms of Ireland, Shetland Isles, Nova Scotia and mainstream Scotland.

 In October 2000, Donald and Malcolm released their “Close to Home” album on the Skye-based Macmeanmna label.
 This proved to be a very well received and enjoyable project, recorded in the Scottish highlands, utilising the full range of Donald’s harmonica collection and Malcolm’s stringed instruments and accordions.

 In October 2007 Donald released his second solo album “Keil Road” – again, on the Macmeanmna label.
 This also well received recording of “slow airs and reflections“ was the realisation of a passion which Donald had held for quite some time.
 On this excellent (Allan Henderson-produced) venture Donald is ably assisted by a fine array of musicians – i.e. Aly Bain M.B.E., Duncan Chisholm, Maggie MacInnes, Donald Shaw, Fraser Fifield, Alex Dalglish, Iain MacDonald, Neil Johnstone, Catriona Laird, Duncan Lyall, Donnie MacKenzie and Allan Henderson himself.